 Attempting to terminate without following this process exposes the employer to reinstatement orders and significant financial penalties.

-Vietnam operates a strict cause-based system.
+Vietnam employment law operates a strict cause-based system.
 Employers cannot terminate an employment contract simply because the relationship is not working.
 Grounds for termination include repeated failure to perform job requirements (which must be defined in an internal labor policy or performance framework) and acts of serious misconduct.

 For indefinite-term contracts, the required notice period is 45 days.
 For fixed-term contracts, it is 30 days.
 Employees with 12 or more months of service are entitled to severance calculated at half a month’s salary for each year worked.